-- a.
-The Council's goals for Type 6 waters and adjacent lands under Council jurisdiction are to encourage and support modernization and increased commercial activity related to shipping and commercial fisheries. - b.
-Highest priority uses of Type 6 waters and adjacent lands under Council jurisdiction are: (1) berthing, loading and unloading, and servicing of commercial vessels; (2) construction and maintenance of port facilities, navigation channels, and berths; and (3) construction and maintenance of facilities required for the support of commercial shipping and fishing activities.
-The Council shall prohibit activities that substantially detract from or interfere with these priority uses. - c.
+- b.
+Highest priority uses of Type 6 waters and adjacent lands under Council jurisdiction are: - (1) berthing, loading and unloading, and servicing of commercial vessels; - (2) construction and maintenance of port facilities, navigation channels, and berths; and - (3) construction and maintenance of facilities required for the support of commercial shipping and fishing activities. - (AA) The Council shall prohibit activities that substantially detract from or interfere with these priority uses. - c.
 The Council will encourage and support port development and modernization and increased economic activity in the marine industries by participating wherever possible in the joint long range planning and development activities with other state and local agencies, including the R.I.
 Port Authority, the Department of Environmental Management, and coastal cities and towns. - d.
 Through its Special Area Management Plan for Providence Harbor, and other planning initiatives, the Council will identify and designate acceptable disposal solutions and sites adequate to meet the need for dredging, and provide the assurances required by industry that channel depths will be maintained, while minimizing environmental effects.
 The solutions may be more costly than older disposal practices, and may involve innovative technology.
 The Council will also work in cooperation with the Cities of Providence and East Providence and the Corps of Engineers toward achieving the removal of dilapidated piers and abandoned barges, which presently preclude economic use of large areas within Providence Harbor.